-LINC’s complexity-aware local development practice attempts to anticipate impacts to the maximum extent possible, designing projects and portfolio strategy on the basis of local actor interests, maintaining flexibility to adapt to project success and failure, and measuring impact on the basis of outcomes.
-We have developed and successfully tested a suite of tools that assist donors, program implementers and local actors themselves to design effectively, adapt accordingly, and measure appropriately using systems-based approaches.
+LINC’s systems thinking practice attempts to anticipate impacts to the maximum extent possible, designing projects and portfolio strategy on the basis of local actor interests, maintaining flexibility to adapt to project success and failure, and measuring impact on the basis of outcomes.
+We have developed and successfully tested a suite of tools and resources that assist donors, program implementers and local actors themselves to design effectively, adapt accordingly, and measure appropriately using systems-based approaches:

-Systems mapping approaches orient clients and local stakeholders around a given system of interest, identify leverage points within it, set boundaries and prioritize interventions.
-Applied in iteration, systems mapping tools capture dynamic change, enabling donors and program implementers to calibrate interventions and understand their impact over time.
-Systems mapping tools utilized by LINC include Social Network Analysis, Causal Loop Diagrams and Systemigrams.
+LINC’s participatory systems mapping tool orients local stakeholders around a given system of interest, identifies leverage points within it, helps to set boundaries and prioritize interventions.
+Applied in iteration, systems mapping captures dynamic change, enabling donors and program implementers to calibrate interventions and understand their impact over time.
 Learn more.

 A Systems Thinking User’s Guide has been developed under LINC’s Local Systems Practice (LSP) project.
 This dynamic online repository is designed to assist international development practitioners to apply systems thinking approaches to their own project design, monitoring and evaluation.
 The User’s Guide includes how-to information for applying Network Analysis, Causal Loop Diagramming, Ethnography and Participatory Systems Analysis.
 Learn more.

 Our “Systems and Complexity White Paper” was published with the support of USAID’s Global Development Lab in partnership with Johns Hopkins University, the Resilient Africa Network, and Global Knowledge Initiative.
 It is a publicly-available, downloadable how-to manual for USAID missions, operating units and partners on the application of systemic design, monitoring & evaluation practices into international development programming.
 Learn more.